How Milestone Payments Protect Your Renovation Money

 Picture this: you've just handed a contractor a $30,000 deposit for your basement renovation.
 Two weeks later, they've ghosted you, the materials never arrived, and your money is gone.
-This nightmare scenario plays out across Ontario more often than most homeowners realize — and it's entirely preventable with one financial tool: **renovation escrow**.
+This nightmare scenario plays out across Ontario more often than most homeowners realize — and it's largely preventable with one simple structure: **fixed milestone payments**.

-Think of it as a referee holding the prize money until both sides have delivered.
-Nobody gets paid until the work is actually done and verified.
+Think of it as paying for what exists, not for what's promised.
+Nobody gets paid for a stage until the work is actually done and you've signed off on it.

 How It Works